kipDstar/COFFEE_SHOP/README.md

 ## Overview

 This project is a Python-based implementation of a simple object-oriented model for a coffee shop.
-It defines the core entities of a coffee shop, including customers, coffee products, and orders, and establishes the relationships between them.
-This project serves as a good example of basic object-oriented design principles and Python programming.
+It defines entities of a coffee shop, including customers, coffee products, and orders, and establishes the relationships between them.
+This project serves as an example of basic object-oriented design principles and Python programming.

 ## Features